versionpress/versionpress/docs/content/en/02-feature-focus/04-searching-history.md

 X-VP-Environment: master
 ```

-You can search for all these pieces of metadata, either in the full form, or without the "VP-" prefix (all the operators are automatically left-wildcarded).
-Some examples that will work fine against this commit are:
+You can search for VP tags, either in a full form or without the `VP-` / `X-VP-` prefix.
+Some examples that will work equally fine against the commit above are:

+- `environment: master`
+- `X-VP-Environment: master`
+- `VP-environment: MASTER`
 - `action: option/edit/blogname`
 - `VP-Action: option/edit/*`
 - `Action: */edit/*`
 - `vp-version: 3.0`
-- `environment: master`
-- `X-VP-Environment: master`

-You might notice that the `VP-Action` tag can clash with the `action:` operator, but it's handled gracefully.
-For example, if you search for `entity:post action:publish`, VersionPress will understand that you're using an operator at this point.
-If you do `action:post/publish`, it will understand that it is the lower-case version of the VP tag, it will add the wildcard automatically for you and it will work just if you searched for `VP-Action: post/publish/*`.
+VP-Action actually gets a bit of a treatment because it is also an operator (see above) and quite useful.
+You can skip the `/*` wildcard as that is added automatically so something like `action: option/edit` will just work.

 ## Current limitations

 Search in 3.0 does not support negative search.
 You cannot say something like "author is NOT Joe".
-This will most likely come in VersionPress 4.0.